 A poorly functioning digestive system is the root cause of unwanted weight gain.
 When the spleen and stomach are not working in harmony, we manifest feelings such as anxiety and overthinking, which affects our ability to metabolize food properly.
 Traditional Chinese medicine or TCM believes that the body’s life force, Qi, runs through our body’s energy pathways known as meridians.

 There are 14 major meridians, which relate to our organs.
-When unwell Qi is out of balance, acupuncture in Marlton can be used to restore balance by targeting specific points on the body, which are connected to the meridians.
+When unwell Qi is out of balance, acupuncture in Overland Park can be used to restore balance by targeting specific points on the body, which are connected to the meridians.
 When stimulated with acupuncture, the body rebalances Qi.
 Auricular (ear) acupuncture is the method most often used for weight loss.

 Common auricular acupuncture points used: